osamaalmughanni/Kumiko/README.md

 https://github.com/osamaalmughanni/Kumiko/assets/49910802/02588c08-3f28-4126-8548-1d93037e26cf

-*Only verified users with an active subscription are allowed to share scripts.*
+*Sharing of scripts is restricted to verified users with an active subscription.
+To determine the script owner, simply hover over the email icon.*

 ## 8 — Featured Scripts